cmol/dnsmessage/README.md

 * OPT
 * TXT

-Other records should be easy to add on a per-need basis as they should be based on the building blocks of already existing.
+Other records should be easy to add on a per-need basis as they can be based on the building blocks of already existing parsers and builders.
 Look at contributing for details on adding RR types.

 ## Development